-Welcome to the Social Wellbeing Research Centre (SWRC) at the Faculty of Economics and Administration, University of Malaya.
+Welcome to the Social Wellbeing Research Centre (SWRC) at the Faculty of Economics and Administration, Universiti Malaya.

 As an integral part of Malaysia’s most innovative university, SWRC has a vision of becoming the thought leader in social protection, engaging in teaching and conducting scientific research.
 Our mission is to contribute and strengthen the body of knowledge and applied research in social protection for the well-being of all.
 We act as a node for transforming research findings into initiatives for policy improvements and serve as a bridge between the academics and the society through collaborative efforts locally and internationally.

-Malaysia is currently experiencing steady increase in the proportion of older people relative to the total population as a result of declining fertility and increasing life expectancy.
+Malaysia is currently experiencing a steady increase in the proportion of older people relative to the total population as a result of declining fertility and increasing life expectancy.
 The number of Malaysians aged 60 years and above is projected to reach 6.3 million in 2040 or about 20% of the total population.
-Ageing can entail multiple losses, including loss of work and inability to function physically, and decreased reliance on income from employment.
-For most people there are lingering concerns about having adequate financial resources after retirement to pull through old age.
+For most people, there are lingering concerns about having adequate financial resources after retirement to pull through old age.

-I hope you will continue to visit this site to learn about our upcoming events, to read our latest publications and to explore our educational and internship opportunities.
+I hope you will continue to visit this site to learn about our upcoming events, read our latest publications and explore our educational and internship opportunities.

 Emeritus Professor Datuk Dr Norma Mansor